zranger1/PixelTeleporter/servers/Windows/README.md

 channel.
 PixelTeleporter supports a maximum of 2048 LEDs -- 8 channels of 256.
 Be sure to press the Start Index "Auto" button to set the starting index for each channel if you use more than one.

+Once you're successfully set up and connected, pbxTeleporter window will display a "Connected" message, along with the count of pixels it is currently receiving from the Pixelblaze.

 Configure your mapping function if needed, and set your pattern.

 ## Notes